Sorry, there are no matching results

 There are both pros and cons to operating through your own sole business or working through a company.
 Making a choice to go down one route or the other does not need to be an irrevocable decision but we do suggest that if you are unsure you should consult an accountant to help guide you.

-We'll break down the calculation based on your hourly or daily rate.
+We'll break down the calculation based on your hourly or daily rate so you can see what your take home pay could be.
 You can even input any expenses you may have.How much could you be earning?